ngtban/wavenet_de_data_prep/README.md

 1. Locate your local installation of the game.
 2. Open Asset Studio.
 3. Load the file at `<game root>/disco_Data/StreamingAssets/aa/StandaloneWindows64/dialoguebundle_assets_all_e4239cda0ff6c4eae0918569b6988e3c.bundle`.
-4. Export all the assets you listed in Asset Studio.
-There should only be one asset, though.
+4. Export all the assets you see in Asset Studio.
+There should only be one asset containing the bundled dialogue data.

 You should see the folder `MonoBehaviour` within the location you chose in step #4.

 #### Extracting the audio clips files.
-1. Please make sure that you have the free space needed to store the audio clips.
+1. Please make sure that you have the free disk space needed to store the audio clips.
 You should have around 65GBs of free disk.
 2. Open Asset Studio.
 3. Load the *folder& at  `<game root>/disco_Data/StreamingAssets/aa/StandaloneWindows64/`.
 4. Filter the asset by type, make sure that only `AudioClip` is checked.